HumeAI/hume-api-examples/evi-python-example/README.md

 #### Linux

+You will need to install the following dependencies:

 - `libasound2-dev`
 - `libportaudio2`

-You can install these dependencies with:
+You can install them with:

 ```bash
 sudo apt-get --yes update